 We’re not going to look at the lower level of ISO 14443-3.
 So, let’s just summarise what we’re going to do.
 We will:

-Write a java application that will make the BlackBerry device appear as an ISO 14443-4 virtual smart card (or, target) to an NFC reader device.
+Write a java application that will make the BlackBerry device appear as an ISO 14443-4 virtual smart card (or “target”) to an NFC reader device.
 This allows us to have much more control of the data that can be received and sent by the device.

 Also write a java application on another BlackBerry that will act as an NFC reader/writer to recognise the virtual smart card that is being emulated by the first BlackBerry.